milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/app-users.md

 For all other services, please submit a data subject request through our online portal

+For further information, please see our Overall Privacy Policy.
 Please keep in mind that after we anonymize your information, we will continue to use aggregated non-identifiable information to improve our services.

-Finally, we do not and will not “sell” your personal information, as that term is used in California law.
+Please note that some data subject rights only apply in certain circumstances, and all of these rights may be limited by law.